 Behavioral

 If members of your organization act inappropriately outside of club functions then actions will be dealt with by the appropriate authority and the status of your club could be in jeopardy.
-You represent Lafayette College at all times and it is a privilege to be in a club sport.
+You represent Lafayette College at all times and it is a privilege to be in a sports club.

 A student, as a member of a club team, who has guests at the College is responsible for their conduct and will be held accountable for violations of any College rules or local laws by their guests.

 Your club organization is responsible for its actions.
-During club events/functions any inappropriate behavior could result in a loss of recognition as a club sport by Lafayette College.
+During club events/functions any inappropriate behavior could result in a loss of recognition as a sports club by Lafayette College.

 It is important to keep your rosters up to date and accurate.
 Students wearing your club’s name and apparel (but who are not on your roster) could be acting inappropriately, and therefore affecting your club’s status and reputation.